epidemian/advent-of-code-2021/README.md

 So i just hacked my way through trying to patch the first solution with some "reassessment" of path costs.
 It worked in the end, but i doubt this algorithm is calculating path cost for general cases, and it most likely is terribly inefficient.

 Update: i ended up implementing Dijkstra's algorithm.
 Not generalized; a very ad-hoc for this specific problem.
 It's a bit more code than the previous solution, but i feel it's quite more understandable.
 And it runs faster too :)

+### Day 16: Packet Decoder
+Not a difficult challenge, but quite a bit of code needed.
+I used some OO, and the result ended up looking pretty legit :)